Drug Dealer Labeled Sex Offender, Turning Life Around

 I want to change my life around but it's a heavy load to have as an older man.
 If anyone knows how I can get relief, please help me if you can.

 It sounds like this comrade now sees the problem with dealing drugs, and wants to turn things around.
 This is a good example of someone who has great potential to reform and become a productive member of the revolutionary movement.
-We don't care that ey has a SO label, though we hope this comrade now sees that there is no justification for beating up eir ex-wife.
-And we can move past the drug dealing if ey has stopped and understands why it's wrong.
+Having a S.O. label is not a barrier to that, though we would struggle with this comrade over whether they feels justified in beating up eir ex-wife.
+Drug dealing is a business and a means to get by for many who are deprived of better options.
+Some think it is cool, others find it degrading.
+If someone has stopped and understands why it's wrong.
 We care most what ey does with eir life going forward.